Last Updated: May 26, 2024

 Move to Fox Business

-After Trump won the presidency in 2017 she became an advocate for his administration and frequently repeated talking points on air.
-She became known for frequently giving non-confrontational and friendly interviews to Trump and amplified administration falsehoods and conspiracy theories.
+After Trump won the presidency in 2017, Maria became an advocate for his administration and frequently repeated talking points on air.
+She became known for frequently taking part in non-confrontational and friendly interviews with Trump and amplified administration falsehoods and conspiracy theories.
 In November 2020, after Trump lost his bid for reelection, Bartiromo conducted the first post-election interview with Trump and backed his false claims of election fraud and his attempt to overturn election results.
 She was criticized heavily for her conduct during the 45-minute interview.
 During this time, Bartiromo was an outspoken proponent on her show of baseless allegations that voting machines stole the election from Donald Trump.
-After the storming of the U.S. Capitol by a mob of Trump supporters in January 2021, she falsely claimed on her program that Democrats wore MAGA clothing and were behind the storming of the Capitol.
+After the storming of the U.S. Capitol by a mob of Trump supporters in January 2021, Maria falsely claimed on her program that Democrats wore MAGA clothing and were behind the storming of the Capitol.

 Maria Bartiromo Salary

 During her years at CNBC, Maria's peak annual salary topped $6 million.
-As of 2018 she has earned at least $10 million per year in salary from Fox.
+She earns $10 million per year from Fox Business.

 Personal Life

 Maria has been married to Jonathan Steinberg since 1999.
-John is the CEO of WisdomTree Investments, a publicly traded exchange traded fund that has a market cap north of $1 billion.
-According to the company's most-recent SEC filings, John earns a base salary of $3 million, but it should be noted that his father was an extremely successful financier named Saul Steinberg.
+John is the CEO of WisdomTree Investments, an exchange-traded fund that has a market cap north of $1 billion.
+According to the company's most recent SEC filings, John earns a base salary of $3 million, but it should be noted that his father was an extremely successful financier named Saul Steinberg.
 Saul famously made his first million before he was 30 and was a billionaire by the time he was 40.
 Saul was worth at least $1.5 billion when he died in 2012.

 Real Estate